 So with travel time and exercising, that meant a 7 hour period of no food, coupled with a pretty intensive workout, for someone whose more recent exercise regime was limited to the walk from the couch to the fridge and back again.
 I can’t imagine anyone but the most driven of crazy weight loss obsessed people being able to stick to such a plan.

 The poor woman must have been constantly starving, thus programming her brain that exercise… well that is sucked.
-She would have had low blood sugar and been a right off in terms of higher brain functioning.
+She would have had low blood sugar and been a right off in terms of higher brain functioning (learn more about sugar balance at txhealthpool.org).
 I would have hated to be a fellow driver on the road when she drove home and I sure wouldn’t have wanted her doing my taxes.

 Most gyms won’t put you on an eating(non eating?) plan quite this oppressive, but it does demonstrate my point.
 You want starting off at the gym to be a pleasurable experience, not a painful one.
-If you’ve been living a sedentary lifestyle and all of a sudden you start working out 3-4 times a week… you are going to see results with your body and weight anyway in the first 6 weeks even without dieting.
+If you’ve been living a sedentary lifestyle and all of a sudden you start working out 3-4 times a week… you are going to see results with your body and weight anyway in the first 6 weeks even without dieting, but of course that if you start watching over the foods you eat and incorporating Black Latte products you will start to see results faster.

 THEN!
 You will be in the swing of it. you’ll have seen some results, that weren’t too painful to achieve.
 You’ll be in the right frame of mind to say to yourself “Ok… I’m doing great… but what if I was to drop the chocolate chip ice-cream out of the equation, do some steamed chicken, rice(small portion) and green vegetables in place of creamy pasta… what’s THAT going to do for me?”